daffainfo/ctf-writeup/CTF After Dark - Winter 2023/Cookie/README.md

 > I have a trade offer for you.
 The challenge is at https://cookies.acmcyber.com

 ## About the Challenge
-We need to find the flag on the website we have been given.
+We need to find the flag on the website We were given.
 The website is just a plain website and there is a button to get the cookie

 ![preview_1](images/preview_1.png)